KerstinFe/raw2meta/README.md

 - The project ID is defined as the first three parts of the raw file name.
 In our case, they are standardized as follows:  \[machinename]\_\[date]\_\[initials of person who measures].
 - When a QC (quality control) Hela standard is measured at the beginning of a project, the extracted metadata is stored in a .json file in the TEMP folder.
 Later, when the first sample of the project is measured, the metadata is extracted to ensure that the sample receives the correct project ID and that the extracted metadata is not that of the Hela standard.

-- The project consists three main files:
-  + The observer checks the backup directory for new raw files in subfolders.
-Since we have subfolders organized by month, the script changes which folders it observes every month.
-  + The backlog processor looks for all raw files in the directory and adds them to the database, making it easy to add older files.
-  + The file that contains the classes and functions.

 - Creates log files for corrupt or empty files, or for files that were in the database but somehow skipped the initial check, so they can be reviewed later.

 - Files that appear empty because I cannot detect scans and are below 15 KB are marked as corrupt and inserted into the database as such to avoid reprocessing.